Properties of the Radiometer Force

 E. I would like to give some thought to radiant energy in dispelling excess energy.
 A testing surprise was that with the strong input of energy, the vanes first spin clockwise then upon cooling the vanes spin in the opposite, counter clockwise direction.
 This could be due to radiant energy radiating at a faster rate from the carbon black surface- thus creating an opposite pressure differential.
 (This is likely the the refrigeration effect when the radiometer is first taken out of a refrigerator.)

 G. The end result could be a force with no initial equal and opposite offsetting reaction and seemingly counter to Newtonian Physics.
 Yet this net force could have its base in Newton's physics - that a small force, as in a bouncing ball, would not over come the inertia of a larger mass.
 In an analogy, a ball bouncing off a wall does not impart momentum to the wall.
 Only the direction of momentum is changed.
-If the ball instead sticks to the wall the momentum of the ball is then expressed as heat in individual molecular momentum.
+If the ball instead sticks to the wall the momentum of the ball is then expressed as heat transferred to individual molecular momentum.
 (I use this example as a misconception is that the bouncing ball would "somehow" transfer macro momentum to the wall when the wall itself would be immoveable.)